Information about the Department of Education's social media policy

-We will remove, block, ban and/ or report users to the associated social media platform who direct messages at us which we believe:
+We will remove, block, ban and, if necessary, report users to the associated social media platform who direct messages at us which we believe:

 We will also remove, block, report or ban any user who:

-- uses offensive images as their profile picture; and
+- uses offensive images as their profile picture

 We will not engage in party politics.

-The Twitter account will not be used to deal with media queries, although we reserve the right to comment on inaccurate coverage or insightful comment.
+The Twitter account is not a point of contact for media enquiries, which should be directed to the press office in the first instance.
+We do, however, reserve the right to comment on inaccurate coverage or comment.